Imsurajr/Converse/README.md

 # converse

-I created a new Chat App using Flutter that uses Firebase as its backend.
+I created a new Chat App using Flutter that uses Firebase to save chats and login credentials.